 - Condition: Is your CPU in good working condition?
 If it has physical damage or does not work, its value will decrease significantly.
 However, if it is gently used and still runs well, you can expect a better price.

 - Market Demand: Research the current market demand for your CPU.
 Check online marketplaces and tech forums to see how much similar CPUs are being sold for.
+Most buyers compare listings on platforms like eBay and Facebook Marketplace before deciding a fair price.

 - Original Packaging and Accessories: If you still have the original packaging, manuals, or other accessories, this can increase the value of your CPU.
 Collectors or buyers looking for a like-new product will pay more for it.